mdabagh/mdabagh/README.md

-# About Me
+# 👋 Hi there, I'm Morteza!

-I am a web developer with experience in PHP and Laravel framework.
-I also have knowledge of API, ELK, Linux design patterns, and object-oriented programming.
-I am constantly learning new concepts and technologies and sharing my knowledge through my GitHub repositories.
+I'm a web developer with experience in PHP and the Laravel framework.
+I'm also interested in API, ELK, Linux design patterns, and object-oriented programming.
+I love learning new concepts and technologies, and I enjoy sharing my knowledge through my GitHub repositories.

-## Skills
+## 💻 Skills
 - PHP
 - Laravel
 - OOP